Course Description

 - Describe iSCSI

-- Deploy DFS
+- Implement DFS

 In this module, students learn about virtualization services in Windows Server.
 The module covers Hyper-V, options for securing the virtualization environment, containers, and Kubernetes.

-- Hyper-V on Windows server
+- Hyper-V on Windows Server

-- Virtualization Protection on Windows Server
+- Securing Virtualization in Windows Server

-- Containers on Windows Server
+- Containers in Windows Server

 - Kubernetes Overview